tonethar/IGME-430-Fall-2020/weekly/week-6.md

 24. Test it.
 Editing **client.js** will recompile **bundle.js** and relaunch the server for us

 25. Almost there!
-We still need to get to recognize chnages to **client.html**
+We still need to get to recognize changes to **client.html**

 26. Add this to the `"nodemon"` script - `-e js,html,css` - now nodemon will hatch .js, .html, and .css files for chnages (and will reboot the server when it sees them)